Antonino0704/Paradise-bot/.github/PULL_REQUEST_TEMPLATE.md

 ## Acknowledgements
 - [ ] I runned black  `black .` or `python -m black .`
 - [ ] The title follows the commit conventions
-- [ ] I didn't change the database
+- [ ] I did not change the database
+- [ ] I changed the version to package.json and package-lock.json following semantic versioning

 ## Change database
 <!-- if you changed the databases, you explain why -->